oist/LuscombeU_stlrepeatmask/README.md

 - CPU usage was ~50 % for most processes.
 RepeatModeller was allocated 24 cores and used ~10 on average.
 - Memory usage was less than 1 GB for all processes except RepeatModeller (~6 GB, max 8 GB).
 - All processes needed only 10 % of the allocated time, except for RepeatModeller, which took between 100 and 500 minutes.
+- On a couple of primate genomes, RepeatModeller managed to keep its 24 cores 60% busy for ~30 hours using 40 GB memory.

 ## Future directions